 “I never knew what ‘cohort’ meant,” Debby says.
 “I think George Fox definitely demonstrated with our cohort that this is community, and we go together.”

-Like many students in adult degree completion programs, Debby, Doug, Kasondra and Tracy had to overcome numerous personal and professional challenges – balancing school and work, family and finances, and fears of not being able to see the program to the end.
+Like many adult learners, Debby, Doug, Kasondra and Tracy had to overcome numerous personal and professional challenges – balancing school and work, family and finances, and fears of not being able to see the program to the end.
 Their small cohorts acted as crucial support systems and safety nets as they pressed on toward graduation.

 “I think it's important that you have familiar people on the same trajectory,” Doug says.
 “We were there for one another and helped each other, almost like a family unit.”